RoaringBitmap/CRoaring/README.md

 # Example (C)

 This example assumes that CRoaring has been build and that you are linking against the corresponding library.
 By default, CRoaring will install its header files in a `roaring` directory.
-If you are working from the amalgamation script, you may add the line `#include "roaring.c"` and replace `#include <roaring/roaring.h>` by `#include "roaring.h"`.
+If you are working from the amalgamation script, you may add the line `#include "roaring.c"` if you are not linking against a prebuilt CRoaring library and replace `#include <roaring/roaring.h>` by `#include "roaring.h"`.

 ```c
 #include <roaring/roaring.h>